 Acknowledge the part you played in the relationship

 Yes, you were sucked in.
 Yes, you were abused and mistreated.
 But, and this is going to be hard to hear, you allowed the abuse to happen.
 You were too weak to break free and for years you lived with and enabled the behavior of the narcissist.
 Maybe out of love or maybe out of empathy, but for whatever reason, you had a role in this relationship.
+Maybe just the simple fact that you didn’t know it was abuse.
 Until you are able to acknowledge the role you played, you will not be able to enter into the next step of the healing process: forgiveness.

 Forgive yourself for the part that you played